jransome/reign-of-terra/README.md

 * Squares - has coordinates and an owner/colour
 * When a user has made a journey, its coordinates are saved to our database in real time, meaning that other users will be able to see the new journey without reloading.
 * The new journey is broken down into lines and each line is checked for a collision with each square on the grid.
 When a square is ‘collided’ with, the ownership of said square is transferred to the owner of that journey.

-#### Struggles

-* Never built a mobile app before
-* How to choose the technologies to use
-* What materials to use to build a boat?
-* The idea was floated between a mobile app and a web app
-* No idea how none of these stacks work
-* Spending too much time on choosing technologies, could not make firm decision
-* Once we decided on React Native all error messages didn’t make sense
-* Went through the dependency hell - could not get code running on all machines
-* Extracting logic to the separate components
-* Getting false positives from the simulator - defaulted to San Francisco
-* Working out the detection collision on the square
-* … and many others along the way